-The following syslog facilities are supported: authpriv (if your OS supports it), auth , daemon , user , local0 , local1 , local2 , local3 , local4 , local5 , local6 , and local7 . syslog_badpri Syslog priority to use when the user is not allowed to run a command or when authentication is unsuccessful.
-Defaults to alert.
-The following syslog priorities are supported: alert , crit , debug , emerg , err , info , notice , warning , and none .
-Negating the option or setting it to a value of none will disable logging of unsuccessful commands. syslog_goodpr i Syslog priority to use when the user is allowed to run a command and authentication is successful.
-Defaults to notice.
-See syslog_badpri for the list of supported syslog priorities.
-Negating the option or setting it to a value of none will disable logging of successful commands. verifypw This option controls when a password will be required when a user runs sudo with the -v option.
+The following syslog facilities are supported: authpriv (if your OS supports it), auth, daemon a, user, local0, local1, local2, local3, local4, local5, local6, and local7. syslog_badpri priority to use when the user is not allowed to run a command or when cation is unsuccessful.
+Defaults to alert. warning owing syslog priorities are supported: alert , crit , debug , emerg , err , info , notice , g , and none .
+Negating the option or setting it to a value of none will disable of unsuccessful commands. syslog_goodpri Syslog priority to use when the user is allowed to run a command and authentic successful.
+Defaults to notice. • og_badpri for the list of supported syslog priorities.
+Negating the option or t to a value of none will disable logging of successful commands. verifypw This option controls when a password will be required when a user runs sudo with the option.
 It has the following possible values: all All the user's sudoers file entries for the current host must have the NOPASSWD flag set to avoid entering a password. always The user must always enter a password to use the -v option. any At least one of the user's sudoers file entries for the current host must have the NOPASSWD flag set to avoid entering a password. never The user need never enter a password to use the -v option.
-If no value is specified, a value of all is implied.
-Negating the option results in a value env\check Environment variables to be removed from the user's environment unless they are considered "safe".
-For all variables except TZ, "safe" means that the variable's value does not contain any '%' or '/' characters.
-This can be used to guard against of never being used.
+If no va lue is specified, a value of all is implied.
+Negating the option results in a value of never being used.
 The default value is all.